exercism/python/exercises/practice/rotational-cipher/.approaches/introduction.md

         return first_letter + rotate(rest, key)
 ```

-For more information, check the [Recursion approach][approach-recursion].
+For more information, read the [Recursion approach][approach-recursion].

 ## Benchmark

-For more information, check the [Performance article][article-performance].
+For more information on the speed of these various approaches, check out the Rotational Cipher [Performance article][article-performance].

 [ascii]: https://en.wikipedia.org/wiki/ASCII
 [approach-recursion]: https://exercism.org/tracks/python/exercises/rotational-cipher/approaches/recursion